GuidanceMantras/GuidanceMantras/README.md

 ## Others
 ### How to keep your study environment
 - Always have a plan for your studies every day
-- Always study for one/ one and half hour and take 10 mintues break/ go for a small walk outside/on top of your house
+- Always study for one/ one and half hour and take 10 minutes break/ go for a small walk outside/on top of your house
 - Do not study in dark room
 - Always study under proper sun light/big room
 - Always have a good study table and chair for each person like below
 - ![Study table chair](./Study_chair_and_table.png) .
 - Keep your study or personal room clean and tidy, well organised
 ### How to study
-- Always study for one or one and half hours continously and take 10-20 minutes break for walking or going outside or for drining water/tea
+- Always study for one or one and half hours continuously and take 10-20 minutes break for walking or going outside or for drinking water/tea
 - Make a study time table always and subject wise study table(one/one and half hour for each subject)
-- Same for competative exams based on books/domian/topics
+- Same for competitive exams based on books/domain/topics
-- Or find the best study time table for yourself if needed acording to your efforts
+- Or find the best study time table for yourself if needed according to your efforts
 - Always study next to windows and keep your study table next to windows/ in a open room with good light and visibility.
 Not in dark room or not next to TV room or TV
 ### How to study continued
 - Do not memorize anything, understand the concepts and format the concepts in your own words
-- Do not memorize mathematics, mathematics needs to be pratice with work sheets
+- Do not memorize mathematics, mathematics needs to be practice with work sheets
 - Mark/High lights important things in your text books with highlighters
 - Underline important things/sentences/lines in your text books
 - Listen music for better focus while studying if needed on Spotify application (https://open.spotify.com/)